 Economic fluctuations can be unnerving for your investment portfolio.
 When you see your account numbers teeter and concerning headlines appear, you may worry about losing money.
-If you ignore the market's movements and your investments regained their value, you would likely only experience paper losses and could still end the year in positive territory.
+If you ignore the market's movements and your investments regain their value, you would likely only experience paper losses and could still end the year in positive territory.

 Some may have used the market volatility as an opportunity to reduce their tax bill by offsetting gains or income using a strategy called "tax-loss harvesting."
 This is a method for offsetting gains with losses.
 While losing money in an investment is never ideal, it might not be quite as bad when you recognize the loss and use it to offset recognized gains you've had on other investments or income.

 Essentially, tax-loss harvesting allows you to sell investments that have gone down in value and replace them with new ones but not the exact same investment.
-This is called a “wash-sale” and you will not be able to recognize the loss unless you wait long enough after selling it.
-To buy it back.
+This is called a “wash-sale” and you will not be able to recognize the loss unless you wait long enough after selling it to buy it back.
 You can however make another investment that is similar.
 This then offsets recognized investment gains with those losses while keeping roughly the same investment portfolio.
 This can result in less of your money going to taxes and more of your money staying invested.
 Doing this can help you reach your financial goals faster.